Eppo-exp/eppo-docs/docs/sdks/architecture/deployment-modes.md

 ## Considerations when integrating a flagging service

-When weighing the pros and cons of the approaches outlined below, there are several dimension to consider:
+When weighing the pros and cons of the approaches outlined below, there are several dimensions to consider:

 1. **Ease of integration and maintenance** - Do you want to use a system out of the box to minimize integration and operational overhead?
 Or are you comfortable maintaining some additional code on top of the service?
 2. **Performance and latency** - What is your tolerance for load times for flagging and experiment configurations?